kindista/kindista/src/to-do.md

 [ ] expiration/renewals for inventory items
 [ ] merge duplicate accounts
     - fix invitation list
-    - sign out duplicate ids
+    - primary email?
-    - fix groups
+    - suggested contacts?
-    - anything for gratitude invites?
+    - matchmakers?
     - on server (load-tokens) to populate *user-tokens-index* [ ] make people go to the site to read their messages/gratitudes
     - track number of unread messages/per user